-When details are complete, the export from FlexNet Manager Suite to ServiceNow is triggered on a regular schedule.
-In the cloud implementation of FlexNet Manager Suite, the export is triggered at 3am on Sunday mornings.
-For on premises implementations, the default is also 3am on Sunday mornings, but you may edit the Windows scheduled task Export to ServiceNow to modify the schedule.
+When details are complete, the export from FlexNet Manager Suite to ServiceNow is triggered weekly at 3am on Sunday mornings by default (if required, you may edit the Windows scheduled task Export to ServiceNow to modify the schedule).
 If you need to trigger an additional export (for example, when commencing integrated operations), continue with the rest of this process.